TYongK/GH_VectorClosestPoint/README.md

 It is possible to use "Curve.CurvatureAt Method".

-However, this method cannot return normal vector of the line of line + polyline joint curve.
+However, this method cannot return normal vector of lines from line + polyline joint curve.

 So, I rather generated vector between closest point and base point.